-Players with very high multiples are typically seen by the market as having a large options potential (or being overpriced).
+Players with very high multiples are typically seen by the market as having large options potential (or being overpriced).
 We have focused our analysis of the value generated today from the existing business.

 Exhibit 2: The nine digital business models

-Digital Idealist: The Digital Idealist also wants to change the world though digital innovations but need a substantial amount of cash while doing it.
+Digital Idealist: The Digital Idealist also wants to change the world though digital innovations but needs a substantial amount of cash while doing it.
 They are economically betting on the future rather than today.
 Naturally, most of the companies in this category hope to either change business model or become acquired by a larger player.
-Examples include an online concierge service, an artificial intelligence music composer, several online supermarkets, an online wine community, an international taxi network, an online everything store in India, a commercial music streaming service, a service for short online messages, and an online human intelligence service.
+Examples include an online concierge service, an artificial intelligence music composer, several online supermarkets, an online wine community, an international taxi network, an online everything store in India, a commercial music streaming service, a service for short online messages and an online human intelligence service.

 Digital Pro Bonist/NPO: The Digital Pro Bonist is making a difference but is accepting a profit margin close to zero.
-Many of the online stores we studied are finding themselves in this category as they struggle with gaining volumes to make a decent profit.
-Examples include several online fashion retailers and also some “real” non-profit organisations, e.g., an online service that allows users to lend money via the website to people with low-income.
+Many of the online stores we studied are finding themselves in this category as they struggle with gaining volume to make a decent profit.
+Examples include several online fashion retailers and some “real” non-profit organisations, e.g., an online service that allows users to lend money via the website to people with low-income.

 Digital Underbidder: The Digital Underbidder creates inferior digital products and customer experiences, but also suffers from it making it hard to make a profit.
 They underbid in price or quality or both.
-An example is a company offering cheap streaming TV content without the expected quality and stability, and then increasing prices once customers are captured.
+An example is a company offering cheap streaming TV content without the expected quality and stability and then increasing prices once customers are captured.

-So what does this mean for start-ups, investors and incumbents?
+So what does this mean for startups, investors and incumbents?

 Angel investors, venture capitalists and other investors should take these business models very seriously.
-They should be clear about how what they expect the business model to change over time.
-This will help them find out when the right time is to sell their stock or to help the company change to a new model at the right moment.
+They should be clear about how they expect the business model to change over time.
+This will help them find out when the right time to sell their stock is, or to help the company change to a new model at the right moment.

 Incumbents should use this thinking to identify which disruptors are just smoke and mirrors, which ones are real threats, and which ones could be acquisition targets.
-Many start-up companies are in distress since their models only make sense in a larger setups or do not make sense at all.
-We expect the number acquisitions to pick up as incumbents start to fully exploit this.
+Many startup companies are in distress since their models only make sense in a larger setups or do not make sense at all.
+We expect the number of acquisitions to pick up as incumbents start to fully exploit this.